mongodb/docs/source/tutorial/install-mongodb-on-os-x.rst

 Among the tools included with this MongoDB distribution, is the :program:`mongo` shell.
-You can use this shell to connect to your MongoDB instance by issuing the following command at the system prompt from inside of the directory where mongo was extracted:
+You can use this shell to connect to your MongoDB instance by issuing the following command at the system prompt from inside of the directory where you extracted :program:`mongo`:

 .. code-block:: sh